lkesteloot/unsong/unsong.md

 ## [TODO Chapter 43: ]Lest They Be Annihilated In Thy Annihilation

 [blockquote]
 And Abraham said unto the LORD, “Will you not destroy the world if there are even a million righteous people in it?”
 And the LORD replied unto Abraham, “The world shall not be destroyed if there are even a thousand competent people in it.
-I don’t have anything to do with the process, mind, just making a prediction.”<br/>
+I don’t have anything to do with the process, mind, just making a prediction.”

-[i]— Eliezer Yudkowsky[/i]
+   -[i]— Eliezer Yudkowsky[/i]
 [/blockquote]

    -Summer 1983